 Cognitive behavioral therapy can be effective for reducing suicide rates.
 With this type of therapy, a patient shares typical thought patterns with a therapist.
 The therapist then helps the patient recognize harmful thought patterns and offers suggestions for changing these negative thoughts.
 Physicians can also treat clinically depressed patients with medication to reduce depression symptoms.
 The combination of antidepressant medication and cognitive behavioral therapy can be effective for many people.

-To find out more on this topic, consult the following resources:
+To find out more on this topic, consult the following suicide prevention resources:

 - Facts and Statistics